Virginia Commonwealth University offers nondegree admission for visiting students or those interested in receiving licensure.

 - Students who are under academic suspension from VCU or any other institution are not eligible to enter as a nondegree-seeking student.

 - Nondegree-seeking students must have a high school diploma or GED.
-Students without a high school diploma or GED may instead appeal to be an advanced scholar through the VCU Office of Admissions.
+Students currently in high school may apply to be an advanced scholar through the VCU Office of Admissions.

-- Application for in-state tuition (If you are under 24, a portion of this form must be filled out by a parent or legal guardian if you wish to apply for in-state residency.)
+- Nondegree-seeking Student Residency Form (If you are under 24, a portion of this form must be filled out by a parent or legal guardian if you wish to apply for in-state residency.)

 Register for classes